yellowbean/AbsBox/docs/source/analytics.rst

 Sensitivity Analysis
 ----------------------

-There are three types in sensitivity analysis in `absbox`:
+There are four types in sensitivity analysis in `absbox`:

 * ``Pool Performance``
 * ``Deal Structure``
 * ``Deal Run Assumption``
+* A combination of above

 .. list-table:: Sensitivity Run Type